SelfCareMap

 Category: Recharge

-In our fast-paced world, finding moments to pause, stretch, and reconnect with our bodies can feel like a luxury—especially when mobility is limited or long hours are spent hunched over a desk.
-Enter chair yoga: a gentle, accessible form of yoga that brings the mindful benefits of traditional practice to anyone, anywhere—no mat, no flexibility, and no prior experience required.
+In our fast paced world, finding moments to pause, stretch, and reconnect with our bodies can feel like a luxury, especially when mobility is limited or long hours are spent hunched over a desk.
+Enter chair yoga, a gentle, accessible form of yoga that brings the mindful benefits of traditional practice to anyone, anywhere, no mat, no flexibility, and no prior experience required.
+This practice removes the intimidating barriers of traditional yoga, such as the need to get down on a hard floor or possess an innate ability to touch one's toes.

-Whether you're a senior looking to maintain independence and vitality or an office worker battling stiffness and stress from hours at a screen, chair yoga offers a powerful way to recharge your body and mind—right from your seat.
+Whether you are a senior looking to maintain independence and vitality or an office worker battling stiffness and stress from hours at a screen, chair yoga offers a powerful way to recharge your body and mind, right from your seat.
+By adapting the timeless wisdom of hatha yoga to a seated position, we can access the restorative power of movement without putting undue stress on the joints or requiring an expensive gym membership.

 What Is Chair Yoga?